-Employees in Hungary care most about life, accident and medical insurance.
+Employees in Hungary care most about life, accident, and medical insurance.
 Private medical costs are high and the public health service is not good.
-When asked for the top five employee benefits, employees in Hungary will say: Life, Accident, Disability, Medical and Retirement.
-Employers should review compensation and benefits practices to ensure they remain tax efficient and compliant in the light of Hungarian tax law amendments made in 2015.
+When asked for the top five employee benefits, employees in Hungary will say life, accident, disability, medical, and retirement.
+Employers should review compensation and benefits practices to ensure they remain tax-efficient and compliant in the light of Hungarian tax law amendments made in 2019.
 These changes reduced the preferential tax treatment for certain benefits and lowered the annual amount overall.

 The average cost of employee sponsored benefits in Hungary is approximately 27% of gross monthly salary.
 For managers, this is between 250 – 500 Euros per month; for other employees, between 50 – 100 Euros per month.